flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Development ecosystem

 The development toolkit provided by Sony to game studios was produced by SN Systems (the same author of the PS1 and PS2 kits).
-The software kit required a workstation running either Windows XP and Cygwin; or CentOS Linux.
+The software kit required a workstation running either Windows XP with Cygwin, or CentOS Linux.

 With this kit, developers had access to [@games-sdk]: